How to Use Experiential Learning to Teach Design Thinking

 These flows are flexible, modular, and ideal for building out full-day workshops or short interventions depending on your audience and objectives.

-Facilitated reflection is where much of the deep learning happens in an experiential learning session.
-The activities may reveal insights or challenge participant assumptions, but structured review lets them name those insights, share their thoughts, link them to the model, and develop them into behaviours.
+Facilitated reflection is where much of the deep learning happens in Design Thinking training.
+While the activities may reveal insights or challenge participant assumptions, structured review allows participants to surface insights, connect them to Design Thinking concepts, and consider how they might apply in real contexts.

 A good review process should do three things:

-1. Surface what happened: encourage participants to describe not just what they did, but how it unfolded and why
+1. Surface what happened: encourage participants to describe how the activity unfolded, including decisions, behaviours, and outcomes

 • How were user needs identified and used (or ignored) in the process?